Clean Air Zone charges

 Check your vehicle

-Use the government’s Clean Air Zone Checker to check if your vehicle would be charged to drive in Bristol’s Clean Air Zone.
+Use the government’s Clean Air Zone Checker to check if your vehicle will be charged to drive in Bristol’s Clean Air Zone.

 - Private cars £9